Indoor air pollution, mould and asthma are a serious issues in many homes!

 Mould impacts the air quality in your house by releasing glucans which can cause an inflammatory response to your respiratory system.
 In turn, it affects your ability to breathe effectively by prompting your body to go into a fix-it mode such as an increase in mucus production which builds up and makes it difficult to breathe.

-It is estimated that nearly 22-million people are affected by sleep apnea.Sleep apnea is a dangerous and potentially deadly problem wherein a person momentarily stops breathing.
+It is estimated that nearly a billion people worldwide are affected by sleep apnea.Sleep apnea is a dangerous and potentially deadly problem wherein a person momentarily stops breathing.
 The result is gasping or snoring as the person’s brain tries to readjust breathing.
-Sleep apnea is caused by the blockage or narrowing of the airways that is often the result of congestion associated with mould.
+Sleep apnea and sleep loss are caused by the blockage or narrowing of the airways that is often the result of congestion associated with mould.

 If you are like many homeowners, you have probably wondered why some houses have no gutters to provide protection against stormwater.
 You may have wished your own home had none because of the cleaning and maintenance issues.